-The creation of the consolidated lot will incur costs associated with the preparation of a deposited plan, clearance fees and an application for new titles.
+The creation of either one or two residential lots will incur costs associated with the preparation of a deposited plan, clearance fees and an application for new titles.

 The proceeds from the disposal of the lots will be set aside in a reserve account.